Addi Somekh: Balloon Music

 Somekh credits his balloon twisting to his lack of talent as a musician and childhood dream of becoming a jazz musician.
 Balloon twisting eventually led him back to music in the form of the Balloon Bass, an instrument that Somekh has played in his band, Unpopable (aka “Balloon Bass”), since 2005.
 For every performance, Somekh creates a new balloon bass and pops it at the end of the show.

 The first Unpopable album The Gift/Curse Combo was released in 2007.
 Somekh started Unpopable with guitarist Henry Bermudez in 2005, but the band is currently composed of Somekh on balloon bass and Joey Maramba on electric bass.
 In 2014, the band released an album called The Unpopable Trio with Alfredo Ortiz, and in 2018, they released an album called Tunnel Buddies with several percussionists.

 Somekh crafted the balloon bass after contracting Lyme disease during a photo shoot for Martha Stewart Magazine in August 2003.
-While instructing Martha on how to make balloon flowers for a kid’s backyard birthday party, Somekh was bit by a tick and contracted the illness.
 Afterwards, he moved to Los Angeles while bedridden for 8 months.
 During this time, he learned to play the balloon bass, as he could still move his fingers while stuck in bed.

 In 1992, Sean Rooney devised the principle behind the balloon resonator and invented an instrument he called the Balloon Guitar.
 In 2000, Rooney showed Somekh how to make the resonator, which Somekh then modified several times to make the Balloon Bass.
-Somekh has since gone on to create a variety of balloon instruments, including drums and flutes, and has composed music and improvised with a variety of balloon and non-balloon musicians, such as New York-based jazz drummer Kenny Wollesen, Wilco guitarist Nels Cline, Money Mark, Alfredo Ortiz, and the Jamaican dub engineer The Scientist (musician).
+Somekh has since created othdr balloon instruments, including drums and flutes, and has composed music and improvised with a variety of balloon and non-balloon musicians, such as New York-based jazz drummer Kenny Wollesen, Wilco guitarist Nels Cline, Money Mark, Alfredo Ortiz, and the Jamaican dub engineer The Scientist (musician).

-Film & Television
+Film and television

-In 1997, filmmaker Andy Vermouth met Somekh & Eckhert in West Africa and decided to make a documentary about their travels.
-The Balloonhat Movie, released in 2005, follows Somekh & Eckhert for a period of two years as they traveled through Brazil, Bosnia, Serbia, Israel, and on to Egypt and the American South.
+In 1997, filmmaker Andy Vermouth met Somekh and Eckhert in West Africa and made a documentary about their travels.
+The Balloonhat Movie, released in 2005, follows Somekh and Eckhert for two years as they traveled through Brazil, Bosnia, Serbia, Israel, and on to Egypt and the American South.
 The film won several awards including the 2005 Creative Spirit Award at the Santa Fe Film Festival and the 2006 Best Feature Documentary at the Durango Independent Film Festival.

-In 2008, Somekh released the documentary Shoot To Miss: The Arrowmaster Story about archer Bob Markworth and his efforts to make a living with his archery variety act.
-Somekh directed the film with Charles Eckert acting as cinematographer.

-On Monday, February 7, 2011, The Learning Channel (TLC) debuted The Unpoppables, a reality show detailing the exploits and adventures of Somekh & his balloon decorating company, New Balloon Art.
-The team of Somekh, Katie Balloons, & Brian Asman are recorded taking on an array of challenging balloon commissions that test their skills and sanity.
+On Monday, February 7, 2011, The Learning Channel (TLC) debuted The Unpoppables, a reality show detailing the exploits and adventures of Somekh and his balloon decorating company, New Balloon Art.
+The team of Somekh, Katie Balloons and Brian Asman are recorded taking on an array of challenging balloon commissions.
 The show was produced by Authentic Entertainment.